grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 Obviously, it gets complicated when you have many experiments and metrics.
 Manually keeping track of all the metrics and interactions is neither practical nor scalable.
 Therefore, we need a system that lets us build metrics, measure and track interactions, and also allows us to develop features enabling global optimization across our various product verticals.

 To build such a system,we must capture, ingest, and process data, and then servethe insights as part of our experiment results.
 In 2017, we started building the various layers to support this goal.
-In this post, we describe our progress, and lessons learned in building a system thatingests and processes petabytes of data for analytics.
+In this post, we describe our progress, and lessons learned in building a system that ingests and processes petabytes of data for analytics.

 Data lakes and data pipelines
 -----------------------------